8 Pretty but Dangerous Garden Plants to Grow with Caution

 Related: Grow Rhubarb in Your Garden

 This shrubby plant is usually grown as an annual, though it is hardy in Zones 9 and 10.
-Devil's trumpet is also known as thorn apple because of the spiny, round fruits that follow the white, trumpet-shaped, summer flowers.
+Devil's trumpet is also known as thorn apple because of the spiny, round fruits that follow the white, trumpet-shape, summer flowers.
 All parts of the plant are poisonous if eaten, especially the leaves and seeds.

 Bluish purple blooms that resemble a helmet or monk's cowl grace this perennial in late summer.
 Monkshood, also known as wolf's bane, contains several toxins that can cause deadly gastrointestinal, respiratory, and heart issues if swallowed.
 Even the sap on your skin can be dangerous so always wear gloves and long sleeves when working around this plant.